wp-plugins/wp-cprotext/readme.txt

    that they want to keep control over their contents.

    If content protection is not a priority, then don't use such protection.
-   But those who wish to do so should have the choice of a real solution.
+   But those who wish to protect their texts should have the choice of a real solution.

    Other available solutions give a false sense of protection since they can be easily bypassed.
 Moreover they usually are very intrusive by altering the